-Riverside Solar Project Towns of Lyme and Brownville Jefferson County, New York
+Brookside Solar, LLC Towns of Chateaugay and Burke, Franklin County, New York

-All Contractors and Subcontractors performing construction activities shall sing the flowing certification before they commence construction activities.
+All Contractors and Subcontractors performing construction activities shall sign the following certification before they commence construction activities.
 A copy of the certification shall be included in Appendix A of the on-site SWPPP.
 All Contractors and Subcontractors must identify at least one trained person from their company, who has met the requirements of a Trained Contractor as defined in GP-0-20-001, that will be responsible for the implementation of the SWPPP.